 Nigeria made an excellent record of attendance at all the OAU meeting and always had powerful representations at such meetings.
 Nigeria played host to various QAU Conference between 1964 and 1970.
 She hosted the second ordinary session of the.
-Council of Ministers in Feb.1964, the 5th extra ordinary session, the seventh, in Dec, 1970.132 During the Nigerian civil War, two principles of the OAU charter were put to test in efforts to solve the crisis.
+Council of Ministers in Feb.1964, the 5th extra ordinary session of the council in June 1965 and another extra ordinary session, the seventh, in Dec, 1970.
+During the Nigerian civil War, two principles of the OAU charter were put to test in efforts to solve the crisis.
 They include the principle of non-interference in the internal affairs of States (Article 3 (2)) and the principle of respect for the inalienable right to independence (Article 3 (3)).
 The effort of the OAU in this crisis strengthened Nigeria's commitment to the promotion of the OAU Charter.
-General Gowon succeeded in not only promoting unity and solidarity among African states but also made the OAU serve as an instrument of Nigeria's foreign policy.133 Successive regimes in Nigeria followed the stand of Gowon, though in various forms.
+General Gowon succeeded in not only promoting unity and solidarity among African states but also made the OAU serve as an instrument of Nigeria's foreign policy.
+Successive regimes in Nigeria followed the stand of Gowon, though in various forms.